mattsday/le-for-pcf-on-gcp/README.md

-# Lets Encrypt updater for PCF and GCP
+# Letsencrypt for PCF on GCP
-This script:
+This is the source code for a Docker image that does the following:

 1. Requests a new certificate from Letsencrypt
 2. Applies it to the GCP load balancer